The Maze Runner (film): Plot

 A teenage boy awakens in an underground elevator without memory of his identity.
 A large group of male youths greets him in a large grassy area, called the "Glade", enclosed by massive stone walls.
 The "Gladers" have formed a rudimentary society, each taking on specialized roles.
 The boy learns that a vast maze encircles the Glade and is their only means of escape.
 During the day, designated "Runners" search the maze for an exit and return before its gate closes at sunset.
 After a fight with Gally, the boy remembers his name is Thomas.

-Thomas is attacked by Ben, a Runner who was stung and left delirious by a Griever, one of the biomechanical creatures that roam the maze at night.
+Thomas is attacked by Ben, a Runner who was stung and left delirious by a Griever, one of the biomechanical, spider-like creatures that roam the maze at night.
 The Gladers force Ben into the maze, as there is no cure for his condition, and leave him to die.

 The next morning, Alby, the Glade's leader, and Minho, the lead Runner, retrace Ben's steps inside the maze.
 However, as the sun sets, Minho reappears near the gate, dragging a badly injured Alby who has been stung.
 Unable to reach the Glade in time, Thomas runs into the maze to help, leaving all three trapped.
 Thomas is chased by a Griever but manages to lure it into a closing passageway, crushing it.
 The three survive the night and return the next morning.

 A girl arrives in the elevator with two syringes of Griever anti-venom and a note saying she is the last to enter the Glade.
 She recognizes Thomas, but he does not remember her.
 Gally accuses Thomas of disrupting the peace between the Gladers and the Grievers and insists he be punished.
 However, Newt, Alby's second-in-command, designates Thomas as a Runner instead.
 Thomas, Minho, Frypan, Winston and Zart enter the maze to locate the Griever's corpse and retrieve a mechanical device inside of it.
 Minho later shows Thomas a maze model based on previous explorations and explains that numbered sections open and close in a fixed sequence.
 Thomas realizes that the device corresponds to a specific section of the maze.
 One of the anti-venom syringes is used on Alby, who recovers quickly.
 Minho and Thomas venture back into the maze with the device and discover a potential exit but are forced to retreat after a series of traps suddenly activate.